 - DSPs are active partners in care and can provide additional support to the patient.
-This support can include physical assistance or emotional care and can be very specific to the patient's needs. - DSPs also can provide key patient information and assist with decision making. - DSPs are not limited to visiting during general visiting hours and do not have to maintain distance between themselves and the patient they are supporting. - Social visitors play an important role but do not participate as DSPs, who are active partners in care. - A social visitor is not essential and is not involved in supporting the patient or assisting with emotional or physical support, patient care or decision making. - Social visitors are only permitted to visit during visiting hours. - Social visitors are required to practice hand hygiene, maintain distance from the patient and staff, and wear a mask when required
+This support can include physical or emotional care assistance and can be very specific to the patient's needs. - DSPs also can provide key patient information and assist with decision making. - DSPs are not limited to visiting during general visiting hours and do not have to maintain the 2M/6ft distance between themselves and the patient. - Social visitors play an important role but do not participate as DSPs, who are active partners in care. - A social visitor is not essential and is not involved in supporting the patient or assisting with emotional or physical support, patient care or decision making. - Social visitors are only permitted to visit during specific visiting hours. - Social visitors are required to wear a mask, practice hand hygiene and maintain a 2M/6ft distance from the patient and staff.

-The overall number of DSPs permitted and number of DSPs who can be present at one time varies depending on the patient's condition and the respiratory illness activity levels within the hospital and community.
+The overall number of DSPs permitted and number of DSPs who can be present at one time varies depending on the patient's condition and the COVID-19 activity levels within the hospital and community.
 Please see Horizon's current DSP and visitor guidelines for the number of allowable DSPs and social visitors.